Muthubioinfo/branch-site-FDR/README.md

 To run the analysis, users are required to download and compile ```EVOLVER``` and ```CODEML``` programs available in ```PAML``` package, see [http://abacus.gene.ucl.ac.uk/software/paml.html](http://abacus.gene.ucl.ac.uk/software/paml.html).
 Use bash/LINUX commands to run PAML programs.

 ## Simulating codon alignments under different levels of positive selection
-To simulate alignments codon alignments, use the ```EVOLVER``` program by setting the option to 6 (for codon datasets) and specifying the dat file ```MCcodonNSbranchsites.dat```
+To simulate codon sequence alignments, use the EVOLVER program and select option 6.
+Ensure that the control file MCcodonNSbranchsites.dat is specified in the working directory.

 ```
 evolver 6 MCcodonNSbranchsites.dat
 ```

-Phylogenomic dataset is simulated for two trees names as TREE I and TREE II.
+A phylogenomic dataset comprising of 10,000 is simulated for two trees names as TREE I and TREE II.
+Among the 10,000 simulations, we assume a 10% level under positive selection.
 TREE I consists of 8 species and TREE II has 16 species.
 Both the trees assume uniform codon frequencies (1/61) and uniform branch lengths of 0.3 nucleotide substitution per site.
 The total number of simulations are set to 10,000 genes/hypothesis.

 Under this basis of simulation setup, we can different phylogenomic datasets under different levels of positive selection, determined by the parameters of the branch-site test.
 These are parameters of the branch-site test that determine positive selection are -